hrsf72-SafeTravels/Forkly/README.md

-# Project Name
+# Goodbye

-> Pithy project description
+> Say goodbye to having to call a friend for his/her cooking recipes.
+> Save and add ingredients to friends' recipes to satisfy intricacies.

 ## Team

-  - teamMember
+  - Jason An
-  - teamMember
+  - Gabriel Certeza
-  - teamMember
+  - Huan Chen
-  - teamMember
+  - Billy Won

 ## Table of Contents